tytydraco/yessleep/out/Lilys_father_had_some_pretty_crazy_connections_Hes_actually_the_reason_Im_writing_this.md

 The back of my head had been shaved, and all of my hair was gone.

-The ice cold surface of the surgical table made me shiver.
+The freezing surface of the surgical table made me shiver.

 When the sound of the saw became unbearable, I gave up and forced myself to peer through a curtain of plastic.